-What do we love it for?
-This is an industrial-level attic fan that you can use in any commercial location like a greenhouse, factory or restaurant.
+What we liked: This is an industrial-level attic fan that you can use in any commercial location like a greenhouse, factory or restaurant.
 It is built to last with robust aluminum and a thermally protected motor.
 With a 1-year warranty, this is downright the best wall-mount fan that moves a lot of air, prioritizes durability in its design and is super-quiet in its operation.

-What were we disappointed with?
-The edges of the fan’s mounting frame are dangerously sharp, and so you must take extra caution when doing installation.
+What could be better: The edges of the fan’s mounting frame are dangerously sharp, and so you must take extra caution when doing installation.

 Other features: galvanized steel construction, button control, 10 Amp adjustable thermostat, 14-inch blade, 2.6-Amp motor

 Here is another budget friendly option that will effectively equalize temperatures inside and outside your attic.
 It is carefully designed to help prevent home deterioration caused by weather elements.
 The powerful attic fan reduces heat build-up in your attic leaving you with a more comfortable space.

 The gable mount fan distinguishes itself with a rugged galvanized steel construction.
 It features 4 fan blades that are precision balanced for great air movement.
 Their design also minimizes heat distortion and vibration.
 Therefore it has an incredibly quiet operation.